Saudi boosts citizen benefits as taxes bite

 Saudi Arabia has also intensified efforts to boost employment of its own citizens.

-The jobless rate among Saudis aged 15 to 24 stood at 32.6 percent last year, according to the International Labor Organization.
+The jobless rate among Saudis aged 15 to 24 stood at 32.6 percent last year, according to the International Labour Organization.

 Saudi Arabia posted an economic contraction in 2017 for the first time in eight years due to severe austerity measures.